geryb-bg/driving-bb-8/README.md

 ### Initial Setup:
 * requires Python >= v2.5.0 & < 3.0.0
 * npm install -g cylon
-* npm install -g cylon-ble --msvs_version=2012
+* npm install -g cylon-ble --msvs_version=2015 (or your version of MSVS, default is 2010)
-* npm install cylon cylon-ble cylon-sphero-ble --msvs_version=2012
+* npm install cylon cylon-ble cylon-sphero-ble --msvs_version=2015 (or your version of MSVS, default is 2010)

 ### Running:
 * run command cylon-ble-scan